Finding a Black Mental Health Directory Isn’t Just About Convenience — It’s About Feeling Understood

 • Find clinicians experienced in racial trauma, anxiety, depression, family dynamics, and etc.

 Culturally aligned therapy often strengthens the therapeutic relationship.
-Research and my years of clinical experience has shown that when folks feel culturally seen and understood they are more likely to feel connected and have increased positive results within therapy.
+My years of clinical experience and research has shown that when folks feel culturally seen and understood they are more likely to feel connected and have a better positive results within therapy.

 Where to find directories of licensed black therapists in the US?